-this is to remind examiners that there may well be additional correct answers which, with their expertise, they will be able to allow.
-With all questions if an examiner has any doubt about answers being credit worthy they should consult their team leader.
+This is to remind examiners that there may well be additional correct answers which, with their expertise, they will be able to allow.
+With all questions if examiners have any doubt about answers being credit worthy they should consult their team leader.